AndreasMadsen/ttest/README.md

   mu: Number,

   // Default: false
-  // If true don't assume variance is equal and use the Welch approximation.
+  // If false don't assume variance is equal and use the Welch approximation.
-  // This only applies of two samples are used.
+  // This only applies if two samples are used.
   varEqual: Boolean,

   // Default: 0.05